Nepal Cuts Tariffs To Promote More Use Of Surplus Power - UrduPoint

 Nepal Cuts Tariffs To Promote More Use Of Surplus Power

-Nepali authorities are encouraging consumption of more power by cutting electricity tariff by 2.84 percent on average, as the South Asian country is generating a surplus of hydropower
+The meeting of the Senate Sub-Committee on Housing and Works here on Thursday adjourned without any proceedings due to the absence of members

-KATHMANDU, Oct.
-28 (APP - UrduPoint / Pakistan Point News - 28th Oct, 2021 ) :Nepali authorities are encouraging consumption of more power by cutting electricity tariff by 2.84 percent on average, as the South Asian country is generating a surplus of hydropower.
+KATHMANDU, (APP - UrduPoint / Pakistan Point News - 28th Oct, 2021 ) :Nepali authorities are encouraging consumption of more power by cutting electricity tariff by 2.84 percent on average, as the South Asian country is generating a surplus of hydro-power.

 The Electricity Regulatory Commission has waived energy charges for households that consume less than 20 units per month, though they have to pay a minimum service charge of 30 Nepali rupees (24 U.S. cents) each month.